Seif-Yasser-Ahmed/Gen-AI-Powered-AR-App/README.md

 PiFuHD by MetaResearch for providing the framework and models used in this project.
 ICML 2016 Text-to-Image Generation for inspiring methodologies in text-to-image generation.
 Pix2Vox for its implementation and pretrained models, which contributed to our 3D image generation efforts.
-Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements.

 ## License
 This project is licensed under the MIT [`LISENCE`](LICENSE).
 See the LICENSE file for more details.

-Feel free to adjust any sections or content to better suit your needs!